It was Prince Philip who told his wife that her father had died and she was now Queen, his cousin has revealed.

 Lady Pamela said: "Prince Philip is sitting, reading a newspaper, while the princess is in another part of room, at the desk, writing to her father.

 "Mike crawls in as he doesn't want the princess to look up and see him so he's crawling out of her sightline and gesturing to get hold of the radio.

 "He secretly turns it very, very low and hears all the stations (playing) the same dirge-like music, being very solemn, so it's obviously true."

-Mr Parker secretly got the Duke to listen to radio to hear the news for himself.
+Mr. Parker secretly got the Duke to listen to the radio to hear the news for himself.

 Read more: What to expect when Queen Elizabeth dies

 Lady Pamela continued: ”Philip just takes the newspaper and covers his face with it, hides behind it and says: 'This will be such a shock!’”

 She said the Duke convinced his wife to go for a walk in the garden, where he told her of her father's death and that she was now Queen.

 Lady Pamela added: "As she comes into the room.
 I think 'Oh, poor girl, her father's died'.

 “So I go over to her, give her a hug and think 'Oh my God, it's the Queen’, so I go into a deep curtsey.